In the Mind's Eye: A Portfolio of a Human Journey

 All images in this gallery are copyrighted by Jon Meyer © and all rights are reserved.
 I do not license any of these images but would be happy to discuss custom prints.
 Please contact me about custom prints and I would be happy to discuss options and materials.

 This image is the first in a portfolio of fifteen.
 It is a very human story of a woman taking a journey to find herself through the vehicle of psychoanalysis.
 As a practicing psychoanalyst for many years it is a story that I have seen repeatedly.
 Any journey to find oneself begins with self-reflection and a recognition that there are questions, conflicts, and unknown territories within oneself yet to be traveled.
 In this image the woman who is to take the journey is having a hard look at herself in the mirror.
 The door is open to a corridor that leads somewhere as yet unspecified.
 An apple is on the window sill.
 A serious question to be answered is whether she bears the burden of Eve's temptation in the Garden, and the guilt and shame that are integral to it, or whether she has the freedom of #MeToo.
 A monochrome version of this image won first place in the black and white category of Cary Photographic Artist's annual national juried show in 2019.
+This image was also selected by the juror to hang in the PhotoPlace Gallery exhibit entitled "Portals: Windows, Mirrors, and Doors."

 In this image the journey has begun on the couch.
 Her analyst is present who will be a guide, a support, and a fellow participant in her journey.
 In the beginning, she is tearful and grieving because one of the first stops along the way is to grieve the disappointments and losses that every human being experiences.
 There are three panels created by the walls surrounding the couch: the wall at the foot of the couch, the wall behind the couch, and the framed picture on the wall at the head of the couch.
 These spaces serve to hold the projections of past, present, and future.
 At the foot, self-reflection is reprised--the past.
 Behind the couch, the woman is seen walking head down to her first session--the present; she is walking down the corridor seen from a different vantage point in the open door in the bedroom scene above.
 And, finally, within the frame is the image of something yet to happen--the future.